 Click to run it.

 Uh oh, something unexpected is happening here.

-To fix this, add a “wait” block after the second change whirl effect block.
+To fix this, add a wait block after the second change whirl effect block.

-To run this code, you have to click the block stack.
+Great, to run this code, you have to click the block stack.

 In Scratch, the play button is the flag at the top of the stage.

 Using the flag to start the program will also help later, when you want to run different block stacks at the same time.

 To run this code when the flag is clicked, select events, and add a when flag clicked block to the top of your code.

 In the next video, you'll program the wave effect to be smoother, so it looks like the rocking of an ocean.